TWICKENHAM ROWING CLUB BYLAWS

 -

-Equipment Care: All equipment must be handled with care and returned to their designated storage areas.
+Equipment Care: All equipment must be handled with care and returned to its designated storage areas.

 5. Boats and Equipment